 Genetics: Pure Hindu Kush Landrace

-Sourcing: Sourced by Landrace Genetics in Mardan, Khyber Pakhtunkhwa, Pakistan (2017)
+Sourcing: Landrace Genetics, Mardan, Khyber Pakhtunkhwa, Pakistan (2017)

 Purpose: Charas (sieved resin)

 Latitude: 34° N